snix422/Gaming-Shop-App/README.md

 - Product Filtering: The platform provides filtering options for products based on various criteria, facilitating users in finding items of interest.

-- User Registration and Login: Users can create accounts, log in, and manage their profiles, ensuring a personalized shopping experience.
+- User Registration and Login: Users can create accounts, log in.

-- Commenting System: Ability to add comments and reviews on products, allowing the community to share opinions and feedback.
+- Commenting System: Ability to add comments  on products, allowing the community to share opinions and feedback.

-- Adding Products to Favorites: Users can add products to their favorites list for easier retrieval and future purchases.
+- Adding products to favorites: Logged in users can add products to their favorites list to facilitate their search and future purchases.

 - Product Category Selection: Ability to browse products by categories, streamlining navigation across the platform.